 Goodwill represents the excess of acquisition costs over the fair value of net tangible and intangible assets acquired in connection with an acquisition.
 The Company accounts for goodwill in accordance with the provisions of FASB Accounting Standards Update (ASU) 2014-02, Intangibles - Goodwill and Other (Topic 350) Accounting for Goodwill. provisions of FASB Accounting Standards Update (ASU) 2014-02, Intangibles - Goodwill and Other (Topic 350) Accounting for Goodwill.
 In accordance with FASB ASC Topic 350 for Intangibles - Goodwill and Other, goodwill is not amortized but is reviewed for potential impairment on an annual basis, or if events or circumstances indicate a potential impairment, at the reporting unit level.
 The Company's review for impairment includes an assessment of qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill.
 If it is determined that it is more likely than not that the fair value of the reporting unit is less than its carrying amounts, including goodwill.
-If the fair value of the reporting unit scends its carrying amount, goodwill of the reporting unit is considered not impaired.
-However, if the carrying amount of the reporting unit scends its fair value, an additional procedures must be performed.
-That additional procedure compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
-An impairment toss is recorded to the extent that the carrying amount of goodwill exceeds its implied fair value of goodwill exceeds its to the externation of the test annually.
+If the fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired.
+However, if the carrying amount of the reporting unit exceeds its fair value, of the carrying amount of the reporting unit's goodwill with the carrying amount of that goodwill.
+An impairment loss is recorded to the extent that the carrying amount of goodwill exceeds its implied fair value.
+The carrying value of goodwill with the carrying value of goodwill with the carrying value of the reporting unit's goodwill with the carrying value of goodwill with the carrying amount of that goodwill.
+An impairment loss is recorded to the extent that the carrying amount of goodwill exceeds its implied fair value.
+The carrying value of goodwill is tested for impairment at least annually.